Saurabhberad/Saurabhberad07/README.md

 # 💫 About Me:
-Java, Python, C++, and full stack web development.<br>Completed internships in Web Development and Data Structures
+Computer Engineering graduate skilled in Java, Python, C++, and full stack web development.
+Experienced through internships in Web Development and Data Structures.
+Worked on projects including Resume Parsing using NLP and a Systematic Farming System.
+Passionate about problem-solving and developing scalable software solutions.

 # 💻 Tech Stack: